November 03, 2020

 What about couriers?
 What are Bolt Food doing for them?

 Our couriers never come into direct contact with food, so special safety measures are not needed in that regard.

-As an extra precaution, we’ve sent our couriers communications reminding them of health and hygiene rules — to wash and sanitise their hands, keep their vehicle clean and advising them to stay home when they are feeling sick.
+As an extra precaution, we’ve sent our couriers communications reminding them of health and hygiene rules — to wash and sanitise their hands and keep their vehicle clean.
+We also remind them to stay home when they are feeling sick.
 Such instructions are also part of the regular enrollment process for new couriers.